Internal Media Storage

 folder: content/products

-media_folder: /static/uploads/products
+media_folder: /public/uploads/products

 public_folder: /uploads/products[[collections]]